genetronhealth/uvc/README.txt

  2. for UMI data, variant candidates with FORMAT/FTS consisting of one or more filter strings (typically less than 6% of all variants).
 If manual check is still too labor-intensive, then it is recommended to keep such outlier variant candidate if the candidate
  1. is at a hotspot (for example, if the candidate shows high-frequency occurence in the COSMIC database) and
- 2. does not show germline risk (such as low-frequency occurence or absence in dbSNP) and Otherwise, it is recommended to reject such variant candidate.
+ 2. does not show germline risk (such as low-frequency occurence or absence in dbSNP).
+Otherwise, it is recommended to reject such variant candidate.

 --- What to report if a runtime error arises ---